 Why the wetter result, even though this flour’s a little denser?
 Makes sense to me–it’s more coarsely ground despite being denser, and those larger particles present less surface area for water to bind onto and absorb.
 Or something like that.
 Next book we should write “… if you turn this into chemistry, you may not have any fun.”
 And even though this dough was a little wetter, it held its shape nicely through a 90-minute counter-rest under plastic wrap, and slashed well with a bread knife (see our videos for more details on forming and slashing):

 The result was great: a superior whole grain crust and a terrific flavor:

 I’m going to post more about the dough that this flour made in the next 10 days, to see how well it stores compared to commercial whole wheat flour (click here to view).

 OK, on to the book tour.
-After we got back from Chicago and Milwaukee, where we were on WGN-TV, taped a podcast with ABC-TV’s Steve Dolinsky, and did two TV segments in Milwaukee (WITI-TV Fox and TMJ-TV NBC), we had a couple of days home with our families before heading off to Seattle, Portland, and San Francisco.
-There were many book signings along the way.
+After Chicago and Milwaukee (WGN-TV, a podcast with ABC-TV’s Steve Dolinsky, and two TV segments in Milwaukee–WITI-TV Fox and TMJ-TV NBC), there were a couple of days home before heading off to Seattle, Portland, and San Francisco–many book signings along the way.

-In Seattle, we appeared on Channel 13’s morning show (we’ll hopefully get that video clip), in a great segment with budding home baker and news anchor Mark Wright (on left) and co-anchor Lily Jang (right):
+In Seattle, an appearance on Channel 13’s morning show, in a great segment with budding home baker and news anchor Mark Wright (on left) and co-anchor Lily Jang (right):

-In San Francisco, we were on a live studio-audience broadcast of KGO-TV (ABC-7)’s “The View From the Bay,” with hosts Spencer Christian and Janelle Wang, who helped us mix the Whole Grain Master Recipe.
-They gave us enough time for Zoe to form a 100% whole wheat Holiday Stollen.
+In San Francisco, there was a live studio-audience broadcast of KGO-TV (ABC-7)’s “The View From the Bay,” with hosts Spencer Christian and Janelle Wang, who helped us mix the Whole Grain Master Recipe.

-When we weren’t working (which was almost never), we were eating.
+When not working (which was almost never), there was eating.
 A sample platter: